garagehive/garagehive.github.io/docs/garagehive-statements-how-to-print.md

    ![](media/garagehive-customer-statements-print1.gif)

-2. Select **Aged As Of** as the date you want to run the statement from.
-Typically, this should be the date from which you still have outstanding invoices from the customer.
-In this case, we'll use the end of the previous month.
+2. Choose **Aged As Of** as the date the statement should be run up to.
+This date should typically reflect the ending date for the statement.
+For instance, if you want to view invoices up to the present day, choose today's date.
 3. The **Aged By** field can be set to the **Due Date**, **Posting Date**, or **Document Date**.
 This specifies the end date for running the statement.
 In this case, we will select **Due Date**.

    ![](media/garagehive-customer-statements-print2.gif)